 Salt File Locations and Structure

-This diagram shows the Salt file structure, as it is used by the Uyuni Server.
-The files are listed in the /etc/salt/master.d/susemanager.conf configuration file.
+There are several ways to set up the Salt file structure.
+This section describes how Salt is supported and set up as part of Uyuni Server.
+The main configuration file is /etc/salt/master.d/susemanager.conf.